 Building trust takes time, and building a solid sender reputation is no different.
 You shouldn’t send too many emails too quickly if you’re using a new IP or domain.

 You need to warm up your IP.
 In other words, send a few emails over some time.
-In the first 30 days, it is better to take it slow and steady to establish your reputation and identity.
-Developing good emailing habits will allow you to gradually increase the volume as your campaigns require.
+In the first 30 days, taking it slow and steady to establish your reputation and identity is better.
+Developing good emailing habits will allow you to increase the volume gradually as your campaigns require.

 Segmenting Your Email Traffic

-You may want to separate your marketing and transactional email traffic in line with warming up your IP.
+You can separate your marketing and transactional email traffic by warming up your IP.
 Thus, each list can be built and maintained independently.

 Cleaning Your Email Databases